Tourist Accommodation Business Licence

 Business licences are required for all Whistler vacation rental properties.

 In Whistler, a business licence is required for property owners to market, manage and provide paid accommodation to tourists.
 This applies to all vacation rentals, including self-managed tourist accommodation properties with Phase 1 covenants or without covenants.
-Any property that is being marketed as tourist accommodation without a business licence is considered an illegal nightly rental, and fines are applicable.
+Any property that is being marketed as tourist accommodation without a business licence is considered a non-compliant tourist accommodation rental, and fines are applicable.

 An individual vacation rental owner marketing and providing their own unit(s) solely through a property manager is covered under the property manager’s licence.
 Owners undertaking any marketing or rental activity independently require a separate business licence, whether or not they are also using property management services.
 Only one licence is required per owner, even if that owner owns multiple units (i.e. a separate licence is not required for each unit, however, there is a $25 charge for each unit).
 Each unit needs to listed on the application form.